bediger4000/boggle-question/README.md

 There's a lot of subtasks in this problem, even if you don't read in a board from a file.

+* Board representation, 2-D matrix or something else
-* Look for the first letter of the word in the open board
+* Looking for the first letter of the word in the open board
-* Look for a letter in a board with some locations previously used
+* Looking for a letter in a board with some locations previously used
-* Find legal locations to check for a letter
+* Finding legal locations to check for a letter
 * Account for previously used locations in board
 * Decide when the program has found the desired word